yeasy/docker-compose-files/hyperledger/1.0/README.md

 $ docker-compose up
 ```

-Check the output log that the peer is connected to the cop and orderer successfully.
+Check the output log that the peer is connected to the ca and orderer successfully.

 There will be 3 running containers.